haruki7049/cpython-overlay/README.md

-# python-overlay
+# cpython-overlay
-A Python overlay for Nix package manager.
+A cpython overlay for Nix package manager.